Pale-blu/Pale-blu/README.md

 ## 🚀 About Me

-- 👨‍💻 I'm currently working as a DevOps Developer.
+- 👨‍💻 I'm currently working as a Fullstack Developer.
 - 🎓 I hold a degree in Computer Engineering.
 - 💡 I love exploring new technologies and developing software solutions.